keski/RSPUEngine/README.md

 # Known limitations
 - Scope of variables in subqueries is not respected.
-- Query result star does not work for subqueries.
+- Query result star (*) does not work for subqueries.
+- No support for parallel queries over the same dataset graph